kittOC/kittoc.github.io/README.md

 We'll be using this github-organization for asynchronous interaction.

-**--Jump over to [Discussions](https://github.com/kittOC/FAQs-and-Technical-issues/discussions) to post a new question or review our FAQs.--**
+**--Jump over to [Discussions](https://github.com/kittOC/FAQs-and-Technical-issues/discussions) to review existing questions and FAQs.--**
+If you want to ask a new question, you will need to create a new issue through your Project and assign it to your mentor.
+The mentor will take it to the technical team.

 We'll try to keep FAQs primarily for technical issues that may come-up on the way towards integration to the kitt4sme platform.